 I know my mom always offers the same advice when I get sick–liquids, cough syrup, and lots of chicken soup.

 Crazy as it sounds, this idea might not be that far-fetched!
-A study published by the Journal of American College of Chest Physicians found that soup could help reduce upper-respiratory inflammation, the main cause of your flu-like symptoms, such as that annoying stuffy nose and constant sneezing.
+A study published in the Journal of American College of Chest Physicians found that soup could help reduce upper-respiratory inflammation, the main cause of your flu-like symptoms, such as that annoying stuffy nose and constant sneezing.
 Fluids found in soups and drinks are also known to loosen congestion and support hydration.

 So next time you don’t feel well, listen to your mom and put some soup on the stove before you sit down and turn on the TV to marathon “This is Us” for the third time.